-The two challenges under Competition 19 will be assessed separately by the relevant subject experts and recommendations for funding will be based on the overall quality of the applications.
-There is not a specific amount of funding allocated to specific challenges.
+The two challenges under Competition 21 will be assessed separately by the relevant subject experts and recommendations for funding will be based on the overall quality of the applications.
+There is not a ringfenced amount allocated to the specific challenges.